 - Decrease in the chance of miscarriage and increase in the chance of a successful implantation and a healthy full-term birth.

-- Prevention of post-transfer uterine contractions.
+- Prevention of post-transfer uterine contractions and miscarriage.

-Scientific research on the supportive effects of Traditional Chinese Medicine and Acupuncture when used with IVF continues to stack up.
+Scientific research on the supportive effects of Traditional Chinese Medicine and Acupuncture when used with Assisted Reproductive Technologies continues to stack up.
 The cornerstone Landmark German Study in April of 2002 by Wolfgang E. Paulus compared pregnancy rates of two groups of women undergoing IVF.
 The group receiving acupuncture 25 minutes before, and 25 minutes after embryo transfer had a pregnancy rate of 42.5% compared to 26.3% for the non-acupuncture group.
 Another study in May of 2006 in the research journal Fertility and Sterility noted that acupuncture administered during the luteal phase of patients undergoing intra-cytoplasmic sperm injection increased the incidence of clinical pregnancy from 15.6% to 33.6%, and ongoing pregnancy from 13.8% to 28.4%.
 A very good article from WebMD summarizes the case made for the efficacy of acupuncture used in conjunction with IVF, and an article published in January 2012 on research conducted at Tel Aviv University, states that women with an average age of about 38 years who had received acupuncture in conjunction with IUI had a clinical pregnancy rate of 65.5% compared to 39.4% for the control group who received no acupuncture.
 For a link to an OB-GYN’s experience using acupuncture to help her conceive, click here.
-Here is an excellent article published by WebMD describing the “Standard Protocol” for pre- and post-transfer acupuncture, a protocol that I incorporate with my patients on the day that they undergo their ART procedure.
-Some fertility facilities will allow Acupuncture treatment to be delivered within their offices prior to and following an ART procedure.
-Check with your fertility specialist, and suggest it.
+Here is an excellent article published by WebMD describing the “Standard Protocol” for pre- and post-transfer acupuncture, the protocol that I incorporate with my patients on the day that they undergo their ART procedure.
+Most fertility facilities will allow Acupuncture treatment to be delivered within their offices prior to and following an ART procedure.
+Check with your fertility specialist.